Risks

 Data harvesting

-There are issues concerning children's privacy and data harvesting, and the legal obligations for schools to consider.
+Children’s privacy and data security can be threatened by data harvesting and surveillance, including through use of educational technologies.
 Data harvesting refers to the collection of information from every interaction a child has with an electronic device, such as grades, habits, disciplinary matters, attitudes, sociability and even location.
-A US education department has been sued for weakening privacy laws and allowing the collection of student data by private companies.
-Concerns have not only been expressed for students privacy, but for their intellectual freedom, when every online thought and attitude is collected and analysed.
+Concerns have not only been expressed for students' privacy, but for their intellectual freedom, when every online thought and attitude is collected and analysed.
+Schools are advised to be aware of who can access student data, to convey this to families, and to consider student privacy before using digital products.
+Further government regulations have been recommended to support students' rights to privacy and confidentiality.

 Summary